PeakIndicators/Getting-Started-On-Azure-ML/Work-with-Data-in-Azure-ML-code.md

 ## Built-in Datastores

-Every workspace has two built-in datastores (an Azure Storage blob container, and an Azure Storage file container) that are used as system storage by Azure Machine Learning.
-There's also a third datastore that gets added to your workspace if you make use of the open datasets provided as samples (for example, by creating a designer pipeline based on a sample dataset)
+Every studio has two built-in datastores (an Azure Storage blob container and an Azure Storage file container) that are used as system storage by Azure Machine Learning.
+There's also a third datastore that gets added to your workspace if you make use of the open datasets provided as samples (for example, by creating a designer pipeline based on a sample dataset).

-In most machine learning projects, you will likely need to work with data sources of your own - either because you need to store larger volumes of data than the built-in datastores support, or because you need to integrate your machine learning solution with data from existing applications.
+In most machine learning projects, you will likely need to work with data sources of your own - either because you need to store larger volumes of data than the built-in datastores support or because you need to integrate your machine learning solution with data from existing applications.

 ## Use datastores

-To add a datastore to your workspace, you can register it using the graphical interface in Azure Machine Learning studio as shown on [this page](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Work-With-Data-in-Azure-ML.md), or you can use the Azure Machine Learning SDK.
+To add a datastore to your workspace, you can register it using the graphical interface in Azure Machine Learning studio as shown on [this page](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Work-With-Data-in-Azure-ML.md) or you can use the Azure Machine Learning SDK.
 For example, the following code registers an Azure Storage blob container as a datastore named **blob_data**.

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/41.PNG)

 ### Managing datastores

-You can view and manage datastores in Azure Machine Learning Studio, as shown on [this page](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Work-With-Data-in-Azure-ML.md), or you can use the Azure Machine Learning SDK.
+You can view and manage datastores in Azure Machine Learning Studio, as shown on [this page](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Work-With-Data-in-Azure-ML.md) or you can use the Azure Machine Learning SDK.
 For example, the following code lists the names of each datastore in the workspace.

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/42.PNG)